Xyclade/MachineLearning/Readme.md

 ###Classifying Email as Spam or Ham (Naive Bayes)
 The goal of this section is to use the Naive Bayes implementation from [Smile](https://github.com/haifengl/smile) in Scala to classify emails as Spam or Ham based on their content.

-To start with this example I assume you created a new Scala project in your favorite IDE, and downloaded and added the [Smile Machine learning](https://github.com/haifengl/smile/releases)  and its dependency [SwingX](https://java.net/downloads/swingx/releases/) to this project.
+To start with this example I assume you created a new Scala project in your favourite IDE, and downloaded and added the [Smile Machine learning](https://github.com/haifengl/smile/releases)  and its dependency [SwingX](https://java.net/downloads/swingx/releases/) to this project.
 As final assumption you also downloaded and extracted the [example data](https://github.com/Xyclade/MachineLearning/raw/Master/Example%20Data/NaiveBayes_Example_1.zip).
 This example data comes from the [SpamAssasins public corpus](http://spamassasin.apache.org/publiccorpus/).

 As with every machine learning implementation, the first step is to load in the training data.
 However in this example we are taking it 1 step further into machine learning.
 In the KNN examples we had the download and upload speed as [features](#features), which was rather easy as they where numbers and the only features available.
 For spam classification it is not completely trivial what to use as features.

 In this example we will use the content of the email as feature.
 By this we mean, we will select  the features (words in this case) from the content of the training set of emails.
 In order to be able to do this, we need to build a [Term Document Matrix (TDM)](http://en.wikipedia.org/wiki/Document-term_matrix).
-We could use a library for it, but in order to gain more insight in why as to use it, let's build it ourselves, as this also gives us all freedom in properly sellecting the features:
+We could use a library for it, but in order to gain more insight in why as to use it, let's build it ourselves, as this also gives us all freedom in properly selecting the features:

 ```scala